cathylxy/Travel-Planner/README.md

 # Travel Planner

-## Introduction
+**Travel Planner** is a desktop application designed to assist people in planning their trips.

-**Travel Planner** is an application that intends to help people plan their trip by adding activities, setting location and amount of time they want to spend on each activity.
-This application also allows people to keep track and make change of their plan during their trip.
+It allows users to add activities, keep track of their plans and make changes during their trip.
-For people who want to well plan their trip can use this application as a tool to achieve their goals.
+Users seeking a well-organized trip can utilize this application to achieve their goals.

-I like making plan especially for things with lots of uncertainty.
-Travelling is one of the things.
+I enjoy creating plans, especially for activities that involve a lot of uncertainty, such as traveling.
-I would encounter many problems if I did not make a plan.
-Therefore, I am very interested in designing an app that improve people’s travel experience by helping them make a travel plan.
+Therefore, I am highly interested in designing an app that enhances people's travel experiences by aiding them in creating comprehensive travel plans.

 ## User Stories